anamariamartinez10/se_project_spots/README.md

 This project is made so all the elements are displayed correctly on a varity of popular screen sizes.
 This project was created from a Figma design brief.
 Images and fonts were gathered from design brief.

-This project was created i
+This project was created iteratively.
+Initially, I developed the HTML and CSS working off of a design brief.
+Later, I used Webpack and API to improve the functionality of the project.

 **Figma**